 1999: Barbara Harrison was promoted to Executive Assistant Chief of Police.
 Her appointment to the number two position made her the highest ranking female in the history of the SDPD (at the time).

 2014: On March 4th, Assistant Chief Shelley Zimmerman was appointed Chief of Police.
-A 32 year veteran, she'd held almost every rank within the department - something unimaginable just a decade before her 1982 hiring.
+A 32 year veteran at the time of her appointment, she'd held almost every rank within the department - something unimaginable just a decade before her 1982 hiring.

 2018: Lieutenant's Andra Brown and Misty Cedrun, begin a quarterly Women in Leadership Conference to groom SDPD's next generation of future leaders.